W3rni0/NahamCon_CTF_2020/readme.md

 ![hackermeme.jpg](assets//images//hackermeme.jpg)

-We can guess by the name of the challenge and its description that there is something in the metadata of the image, so we can use exiftool on the image, exiftool allows you to see the metadata of the image, and by using it we get the flag:
+We can guess by the name of the challenge and its description that there is something in the metadata of the image, so we can use exiftool on it, exiftool allows you to see the metadata of an image, and by using it we get the flag:

 ![](assets//images//metameme.png)